laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 0.0.1-beta-3 - 2024-04-26 =

+* Added: Initial child theme support.
+* Added: Added a new theme spacing for 1/8 to allow for thin borders

 = 0.0.1-beta-2 - 2024-04-23 =

 * Added: Added theme support for "menus" when the Beaver Builder plugin is installed and activated.